 - Cancer and some cancer treatments

-- A condition called pharyngeal diverticula that creates a small pouch in your throat, just above your esophagus, that collects food and leads to difficulty swallowing and other problems
+- A condition called pharyngeal diverticula creates a small pouch in your throat, just above your esophagus, that collects food and leads to difficulty swallowing and other problems

 Esophagus causes of swallowing difficulty (esophageal dysphagia) include: